Black Rock Rangers

 Burn Gardens / Wood Donation Stations

-Located on Esplanade at 3:00, 6:00, and 9:00, burn platforms for the BURNING OF WOOD ONLY will be open to the community from Sunday, September 3, at 10am through Tuesday, September 5.
+Now located only on 5:30 & Esplanade in front of MOOP Map HQ, burn platforms for the BURNING OF WOOD ONLY will be open to the community from Sunday, September 1, at 10am through Tuesday, September 3.
 Our friendly volunteer staff will be on hand to direct you as well as receive any donations of new and unused lumber.
 NO BURNING CARDBOARD, PAPER, COMPOST, RECYCLING, TRASH, OR TOXIC MATERIALS IN THE BURN PLATFORMS.

 Recycle Camp

-Pre-crush and sort your empty aluminum cans into a mesh bag (so they dry out!), then bring them to Recycle Camp between 9 am and 5 pm, Monday through Sunday, directly behind Center Camp at 6:00.
-Come ride the CRUSHINATOR, our-state-of-the-ART bicycle-powered aluminum can-crushing machine.
-Come by early (don’t wait until the last day!), come by often (we have great fun!), but by all means come before 5 pm Sunday, or you’ll have to pack them out yourself.
-No plastic, tin, or steel please.
+Pre-crush and sort your empty aluminum cans into a mesh bag (so they dry out!), then bring them to Recycle Camp between 9am and 5pm, Monday through Sunday, at 5:30&A. Come ride the CRUSHINATOR, our-state-of-the-ART bicycle-powered aluminum can-crushing machine.
+Come by early (don’t wait until the last day!), come by often (we have great fun!), but by all means come before 5pm Sunday, or you’ll have to pack them out yourself.
+No plastic, tin, or steel, please.
 All proceeds are donated to the Gerlach school.

 RV Servicing